DouChinn/EAI-Project/README.md

 # Emotion Artificial Intelligence

-## WELCOME!!!
+## WELCOME 👋🏼
 Welcome to the Emotional Artificial Intelligence (EAI) Project repository!
 This repository serves as a centrailized hub for gathering materials and articles related to our ongoing EAI project.
 Our goal is to explore and understand nascent EAI technologies while addressing the derivative ethical and privacy concerns.

-## Project Overview
+## Project Overview 📍
 The field of emotion AI holds great potential in various domains, including healthcare, education, marketing, and human-computer interaction.
 By collecting and analyzing a wide range of materials and articles, we aim to build a comprehensive knowledge base that supports our research and development efforts.
 This repository allows us to gather valuable resources, share knowledge, and collaborate with the community interested in emotion AI.

 ## Repository Structure

-### [Research Proposal Paper](Proposal/README.md): This page contains the research proposal paper of this project.
+### [Research Proposal Paper](Proposal/README.md) 📃: This page contains the research proposal paper of this project.

-### [Resources](Resources/README.md): This folder contains academic papers, conference proceedings, and additional resources such as books, tutorials, blog posts, and videos that can aid in understanding emotion AI concepts and techniques.
+### [Resources](Resources/README.md)🌍: This folder contains academic papers, conference proceedings, and additional resources such as books, tutorials, blog posts, and videos that can aid in understanding emotion AI concepts and techniques.

 ### [Research Materials](Materials/README.md): TBA